-These versions will give you the results that a normal human being (untouched by SQL standards) would expect, whether there are NULLs involved or not.
+These versions will give you the results that a normal (i.e. not SQL-brainwashed) human being would expect, whether there are NULLs involved or not.

-More about NULLS
+More about NULLs

 A lot more information about NULL behaviour can be found in the Firebird Null Guide, at these locations: